ciberkids/crossbarconnect/README.md

 Pushing
 -------

+Pushing from Python is as simple as 2 lines:

     import autobahnpush

     client = autobahnpush.Client("<Your Autobahn.ws Appliance Push URL>")
     client.push(topic = "<Your publication topic URI>",
                 event = {'field1': "Your published event.", ...})

+Basically, you create a client providing the Push endpoint URL served by your appliance instance.

+Then you reuse that client for pushing once or multiple times.
+Doing so, you provide the topic to publish under, and the event you want to publish.
+The event can be any Python object that can be serialized to JSON.

 Signed Pushes